matter-labs/zksync-era/docs/specs/zk_chains/shared_bridge.md

 #### Bridgehub

-- Acts as a hub for bridges, so that they have a single point of communication with all hyperchain contracts.
-This allows L1 assets to be locked in the same contract for all hyperchains, including L3s and validiums.
+- Acts as a hub for bridges, so that they have a single point of communication with all ZK Chain contracts.
+This allows L1 assets to be locked in the same contract for all ZK Chains, including L3s and validiums.
 The `Bridgehub` also implements the following:
-- `Registry` This is where hyperchains can register, starting in a permissioned manner, but with the goal to be permissionless in the future.
+- `Registry` This is where ZK Chains can register, starting in a permissioned manner, but with the goal to be permissionless in the future.
 This is where their `chainID` is determined.
 L3s will also register here.
 This `Registry` is also where State Transition contracts should register.
 Each chain has to specify its desired ST when registering (Initially, only one will be available).